CrossTheRoadElec/Phoenix6-Examples/README.md

     - Demonstrates using the TalonFX closed loop position functionality
 - VelocityClosedLoop
     - Demonstrates using the TalonFX closed loop velocity functionality
+- LatencyCompensation
+    - Demonstrates how to use the latency compensation API

 ## Simulation Specific Examples

 - Simulation
     - Highlights a 4 TalonFX drivetrain driven in simulation

+## Application specific examples

+- SwerveWithPathPlanner (Java only)
+    - Provides a basic example with the Phoenix6 Swerve API integrated with PathPlanner's path following for autonomous movement.